AI Search & Discovery Terms Glossary

 Answer Engine

-An answer engine is an AI-powered system that gathers information from multiple sources and generates direct answers to user questions in natural language.
-ChatGPT, Gemini, Claude, and Perplexity are examples of answer engines.
+An answer engine is an AI-powered tool that gathers information from multiple sources and generates a direct answer to your question in natural language — rather than just showing you a list of links.

 GEO (Generative Engine Optimization)